sstsimulator/sst-docs/docs/projectDriver/component/setSubComponent.md

 ## Parameters

-**subComponentSlotName** - the name of the slot to add a SubComponent.
+**subComponentSlotName** - The name of the slot to add a SubComponent.

 **elementLibrary** - The element library that contains the SubComponent to create.

 **SubComponentClass** - The SubComponent class within the library to create.

-**index** - Start at 0 and increment by 1 for each SubComonent added to subComponentSlotName.
+**index** - Start at 0 and increment by 1 for each SubComponent added to subComponentSlotName.
 The index within the subComponentSlotName slot to add the SubComponent.

 ## Return Value

-**subComponent** Use this to add params.
+**subComponent** - Use this to add params.

 ## Examples